Robert Finn (bishop): Early life

 Robert Finn was born in St. Louis, Missouri, on April 2, 1953, the second of five children of Theodore (Pat) and Betty Schneider Finn.
 He has three sisters— Kathleen Fornwalt, Patricia Bax, and Nancy Meyer —and one brother, Richard Finn.

 Finn completed his elementary education at All Souls Catholic School in Overland, Missouri.
 He studied for the priesthood at archdiocesan seminaries and in Rome.
 He is a 1971 graduate of St. Louis Preparatory Seminary North, and received a Bachelor of Philosophy degree at Cardinal Glennon College in Shrewsbury, Missouri, in 1975.
 While a seminarian at the Pontifical North American College in Rome, Finn earned a Master of Theology degree in 1979 from the Angelicum University.
-Finn served as a deacon in 1978 to 1979 at Saint Charles Borromeo Parish in the Archdiocese of Westminster in England.
+Finn served as a deacon in 1978 to 1979 at Saint Charles Borromeo Parish in the Archdiocese of Westminster in London, England.

 Priesthood

-On July 7, 1979, Finn was ordained a priest by Bishop John Nicholas Wurm for the Archdiocese of Saint Louis at All Souls Parish Church.
+On July 7, 1979, Finn was ordained a priest by Bishop John Nicholas Wurm for the Archdiocese of Saint Louis at All Souls Parish Church in Overland, Missouri.
 After his ordination, Finn was named as associate pastor of two parishes in the archdiocese.
 He was later appointed to the faculty of Saint Francis Borgia Regional High School in Washington, Missouri, where he taught from 1983 to 1989.
 During those years, he lived in residence and served as part-time pastoral associate in area parishes.

-In 1989, Finn received a Master of Education Administration degree from Saint Louis University and was appointed administrator of St. Dominic High School in O'Fallon, Missouri.
+In 1989, Finn received a Master of Education Administration degree from Saint Louis University in St. Louis, Missouri, and was appointed administrator of St. Dominic High School in O'Fallon, Missouri.
 During his tenure at St. Dominic's, he assisted the pastors of area parishes.
-He served the St. Dominic High School community until 1996.
+He served the St. Dominic community until 1996.

-In 1996, Finn was appointed director of continuing formation of priests and, in 1999, while continuing as CFP Director, he was named editor of the St. Louis Review, the weekly newspaper of the Archdiocese of Saint Louis.
+In 1996, Finn was appointed director of Continuing Formation of Priests (CFP).
+In 1999, while continuing as CFP director, he was named editor of the St. Louis Review, the weekly newspaper of the archdiocese.

-Finn was named by Pope John Paul II as a chaplain to his holiness in August 2003, upon the recommendation of the Archbishop Justin Rigali.
-Finn served in several other capacities including chairman of the archdiocesan Committee on the Diaconate.
+Finn was named by Pope John Paul II as a chaplain to his holiness in August 2003, upon the recommendation of the Archbishop Justin Rigali, Finn served in several other capacities including chairman of the archdiocesan Committee on the Diaconate.
 Finn served as pastor of Our Holy Redeemer Parish in Webster Groves, Missouri, prior to being appointed the coadjutor bishop of Kansas City.